AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ##:material-home-floor-3: CIE L* lightness check...

 The CIE L\* colorspace aims to show colors as the human eye perceives colors and lightness.
-Within that space, there are different methods like CIE-Lab + CIE-Lch(ab) and CIE-Luv + CIE-Lch(cv).
+Within that space, there are different methods like CIE-Lab + CIE-Lch(ab) and CIE-Luv + CIE-Lch(uv).

 The CIE-Lab and CIE-Lch(ab) use the same colorspace, but use different parameters to calculate the colors.
 The CIE-lch(\*) method is the easiest one to understand, as it uses degrees for the Hue (0..360 degrees), just as the sRGB(hsl) does.